 Support ACTIVATE NODE and DEACTIVATE NODE and change of hostname in a running cluster.

-Previously setting NoOfReplicas was something that cannot change.
+Previously setting NoOfReplicas was something that could not change.
 This feature doesn't change that.
 Instead it makes it possible to set up your cluster such that it can grow to more replicas without reconfiguring your cluster.

 The idea is that you set NoOfReplicas to 3 already in the initial config.ini.
 Even 4 is ok if desirable.
 This means that 3 Data nodes need to be configured.
 However only 1 of them is required to be properly defined.
 The other data nodes simply set the node id and set NodeActive=0.
 This indicates that the node is deactivated.
-Thus the node isn't possible to include into the cluster.
+Thus the node cannot be included into the cluster.
 All nodes in the cluster are aware that this node exists, but they do not allow it to connect since the node is deactivated.

 This has the advantage that we don't expect a node to start when we start another data node, we don't expect it to start when waiting in the NDB API until the cluster is started.

-This has the added advantage that we can temporarily increase the replication from e.g. 2 to 3.
+Its has the additional advantage that we can temporarily increase the replication from e.g. 2 to 3.
 This could be valuable if we want to retain replication even in the presence of restarts, software changes or other reasons to decrease the replication level.

 A node can be activated and deactivated by a command in the MGM client.
 It is a simple command:

 Here is the output from show for a cluster with 3 replicas, 2 of them active, it has the possibility to run with 2 MGM servers, but only one is active, it has the possibility to run with 4 API nodes, but only one of them is active: